ELLIOTTCABLE/Old-World-Paws.c/README.markdown

 ### Status
 - Only known to compile on OS X; almost definitely will not work on Windows
 - cPaws Parser not written, cannot run source files
 - Threading implementation partial, and routine interpreter under heavy development

 Using
 -----
 Can’t really be arsed learning `make` right now, not to mention it seems like a bit of a clusterfuck of a tool, so… these:

     # This is just a shortcut.
-You can use `gcc` instead of `clang` here; it
-    # takes the same command-line arguments.
-(Mind you, I’m not sure if Paws
+You can use `gcc` instead of `clang` here; it takes the same arguments.
-    # compiles under `gcc` right now…)
     C() { eval local last="\$$#"; last=${last##*/}; clang -o "${last%.*}.o" "$@" }

     # to compile `Paws.o`